djiworks/followMe/README.md

 - followerDeco (followerId, followerName): Inform followers that a follower has left the session

 ## Roadmap
-- Client app for mobile (Android, iOS)
+- Client apps for mobile (Android, iOS)
 - Crypt location with sessionCode
 - Limit number of followers in one session
+- Session expiration system